ronister/Retail-Statistics-Project/README.md

 - OOP Classes
 - textual interface using input() function and exception handling
 - tkinter GUI module
-- csv, datetime, random and re modules
+- csv, datetime, random, collections and re modules
 - statistics module
 - List Comprehensions, dictionaries, sorting with lambdas, etc
 - a bit of pandas and matplotlib to generate 2 pie plots